lanl-aea/waves/docs/tutorial_00_scons.rst

 wheen running ``scons -h``.
 The help messages are added to the construction environment, so this line must come after the construction environment instantiation.

+7. Add the project meta data to the construction environment from the code-snippet below.

 .. admonition:: waves-eabm-tutorial/SConstruct

    .. literalinclude:: eabm_tutorial_00_SConstruct